CellNexus/BigDataChapter/_posts/2019-09-30-sql-cheatsheet.md

 <!--more-->

 <blockquote class="tip">
 Here are collections of big-data related cheatsheets and infographics from difference resources.
 Thanks for these providers and references.
-This is for database part.
+This is for <strong>database</strong> part.
 </blockquote>

 <div class="list-of-contents">